Last updated: 2020-07-03

 - Earth and environmental sciences

 - Agricultural and food engineering

 - Materials engineering

-- Mechanical Engineering
+- Mechanical engineering

 - Chemical engineering

-- Other engineering and technology*
+- Other areas of engineering and technology*

 The following are the duties of each participant in the publication process of the journal.